ANTIK-007/GRUX/README.md

 - Clean, responsive styling with **Tailwind CSS** and **shadcn-ui** components.
 - Fast tooling powered by **Vite**.
 - Simple local setup for development and prototyping.
-- Ready for seamless deployment on platforms like Vercel or Netlify.:contentReference[oaicite:1]{index=1}
+- Ready for seamless deployment on platforms like Vercel or Netlify.

 ---